vistalab-technion/cs236781/_assignments/10-final-project.md

 every Thursday 16:00-17:30 at the VISTA lab.
 Please email if you intend to attend.

-## Submission structure and evaluation
+## Report structure and evaluation

 The following list details what your project report should contain and it's impact on the grade.